janosh/thesis/thesis.typ

 The latest generation of high-body-order message-passing MLIPs @batzner_equivariant_2022 @batatia_mace_2023 @deng_chgnet_2023 @chen_universal_2022, have demonstrated a step-change in the ability to benefit from training on the largest and most diverse ab-initio databases available @jain_commentary_2013 @saal_materials_2013 @kirklin_open_2015 @schmidt_machinelearningassisted_2023 @merchant_scaling_2023 @chanussot_open_2021 @sriram_open_2023 @clausen_adapting_2024, yielding unprecedented applicability across diverse chemical spaces#footnote[How much of this transferability is true extrapolation as opposed to interpolation in a high dimensional space is debatable but also somewhat moot as utility is unlocked either way.].
 By learning rich, generalizable representations of atomic environments, these so-called _foundation models_ pre-trained on millions of crystal structures and their energies, forces, stresses, and more recently magnetic moments @deng_chgnet_2023 and response to external fields @falletta_unified_2024, have the potential to run a wide variety of materials simulation at near-DFT accuracy but orders of magnitude cheaper, or, conversely, at orders of magnitude larger length and time scales.
 They also serve as excellent starting points for both small and large-data fine-tuning in cases where out-of-the-box performance proves insufficient.
-This 'pre-train then fine-tune' paradigm marks the defining feature of a foundation model and is an advantage of deep learning not applicable to prior ML methods that lack transferrable end-to-end-learned internal representations.
+This 'pre-train then fine-tune' paradigm marks the defining feature of a foundation model and is an advantage of deep learning not applicable to prior ML methods that lack transferable end-to-end-learned internal representations.
 #cite(<bommasani_opportunities_2022>, form: "author") @bommasani_opportunities_2022 who coined the term 'foundation model' in the context of natural language processing (NLP) define them as models broadly applicable across a wide range of tasks and datasets, transferable to new tasks with minimal fine-tuning, and a strong baseline for further model development.
 In direct analogy to chemistry, we define *foundational ML force fields* in this thesis as models that are
 - trained on millions of chemical spaces covering much of the periodic table, thereby becoming